In this post we’ll talk about what a social media policy is, why you might…

 Participating in continuing education on a regular basis will promote life-long learning and improve the instruction and care of the students of our pole industry.
-All pole businesses should consider doing relevant continuing education.
+If you a studio owner or pole dance instructor, then you should consider doing continuing education.

 Although not required for pole professionals, opportunities for continuing education in the pole dance industry have been certainly increasing in recent years, especially with the movement toward online learning.